facebook/react-native-website/website/blog/2021-10-26-toward-hermes-being-the-default.md

 In summary, our vision is to make Hermes ready to be the default JavaScript engine across all React Native platforms.
 We’ve already started working towards it, and we want to hear from all of you about this direction.

 It’s extremely important for us to prepare the ecosystem for a smooth adoption.
-We encourage you to try out Hermes, and file issues on our [github repository](https://github.com/facebook/hermes) for any feedbacks, questions, feature requests and incompatibilities.
+We encourage you to try out Hermes, and file issues on our [Github repository](https://github.com/facebook/hermes) for any feedbacks, questions, feature requests and incompatibilities.

 ## Thanks

 We’d love to thank the Hermes team, the React Native team, and the many contributors from the React Native community for their work to improve Hermes.

-I’d also love to personally thank (in alphabetic order) Eli White, Luna Wei, Neil Dhar, Tim Yung, Tzvetan Mikov, and many others for their helps during the writing.
+I’d also love to personally thank (in alphabetic order) Eli White, Luna Wei, Neil Dhar, Tim Yung, Tzvetan Mikov, and many others for their help during the writing.